Clinical-Genomics/scout/README.md

 ```

 ## Deployment
-The app is published on the server farm staging environment on pull requests and on staging and production after merge.
+The app is deployed on prod and staging on the server farm on merge to master.
+Staging can be also deployed manually in the [GitHub Action UI](https://github.com/Clinical-Genomics/scout-react/actions) by choosing the workflow `Deploy branch to staging environment`, then `Run workflow` and input the branch that you want to deploy.

 ## API mocking library
 Mirage JS is used in the project to mock the backend endpoints to continue the development before the actual endpoints are in place.